Want to read this article later?

 Application is the same for both training contracts and summer placements.
 Submit a completed online application form.
 Shortlisted candidates will be invited to take an online critical thinking test.
-After further shortlisting, candidates will be invited attend a half-day assessment centre.
+After further shortlisting, candidates will be invited to attend a half-day assessment centre.
 The assessment centre comprises a group exercise and interview.

 Firm description and career prospects

 We are a major UK law firm operating from offices in Birmingham, Cambridge, Leeds, London, Manchester and Norwich.

 We offer a full range of corporate, commercial, property, litigation and private client services to a mix of regional, national and international businesses.
 With Cambridge at the heart of the recent expansion in high-tech and bio-tech industries, and Norwich at the forefront of the commercial business of farming and food production, there is certainly a variety of work in a number of diverse and interesting areas of law.
-We are national specialists in the sectors of agriculture, education, food and beverages, health, insurance, private wealth, real estate investment, sport and technology.
+We are national specialists in the sectors of education, food and agribusiness, health, insurance, private wealth, real estate investment, sport and technology.

 Career prospects at Mills & Reeve are excellent.
 We are forward-looking and forward-thinking.
 Our thriving client base is proof enough that Mills & Reeve is the first choice for many businesses and entrepreneurs.
 We are dynamic and friendly, with a positive commitment to all our staff and have been awarded the 'Investor in People' status and for 15 consecutive years, The Sunday Times Top 100 Companies to Work For.
 We are highly successful in the retention of our trainees post-qualification.
 Not only do our staff enjoy excellent benefits and working conditions, they also thrive on the quality of life appreciated outside London.

 To find out what it is like to work at Mills & Reeve LLP read the firm's Meet the Lawyer profile.

 Mills & Reeve LLP won Best Trainer - Regional firm at the LawCareers.Net Training & Recruitment Awards 2018.

 GDL and LPC fees are paid.
 A maintenance grant for each course is available too.